akbotazhaksylyk/akbotazhaksylyk/README.md

 - 👋 Hi, I’m Akbota
 - 🇺🇸🇰🇿 | Bilim Innovaiton Lyceum for Gifted Girls'2022 | Astana IT University'2025 & Lawrence Technological University (USA)
 - 💻 I’m interested in software engineering.
-- 🌱 I’m currently having internship as a web developer.
+- 🌱 I’m currently having internship as a full-stack developer.
 - 🚀 I’m looking to collaborate on projects.
 - 📩 How to reach me: https://t.me/akbotazhak